Injecting Entity Types into Entity-Guided Text Generation: Acknowledgements

-Entities in a natural language carry useful contextual information~\cite{nenkova2008entity} and therefore play an important role in different NLG tasks such as summarization~\cite{sharma2019entity,amplayo2018entity}, image caption~\cite{lu2018entity}, table description~\cite{puduppully2019data} and story generation~\cite{clark2018neural}.
+\textbf{Entity-related Text Generation.} Entities in a natural language carry useful contextual information~\cite{nenkova2008entity} and therefore play an important role in different NLG tasks such as summarization~\cite{sharma2019entity,amplayo2018entity}, concept generation~\cite{zeng2021enhancing}, table description~\cite{puduppully2019data} and news generation~\cite{yu2021sentence}.
 In summarization, entity mentions have been used to extract non-adjacent yet coherent sentences, link to existing knowledge bases, and infer the summary topic~\cite{sharma2019entity,amplayo2018entity}.
 In table description, entity mentions have been used to achieve discourse coherence~\cite{puduppully2019data}.
 Our task is relevant to \cite{chan2019stick} that generates product description from a list of product entities.
-Different from above work, we aim to leverage entity type into the decoding phase for better predicting entities and contextual words.
+Different from above work, we aim to leverage entity class into the decoding phase for better predicting entities and contextual words.